JonnyKong/Coursera-ProgrammingLanguagesUW/README.md

 # Coursera: Programming Languages, UW, PartA
-This is the course project for MOOC programming languages part A, offered by University of Washington
+This is the course project for MOOC Programming Languages (Part A), offered by University of Washington

 ## The content of this course contains:
 1. Section 1: